mothur/mothur.github.io/_wiki/classify.seqs.md

 is 8, which seems to be a fairly decent choice regardless of which part of the 16S rRNA gene you are interested in.
-As we pointed out in the development of the [align.seqs](/wiki/align.seqs) command, kmer searching is superior in accuracy and speed compared to blast or suffix tree searching methods.
+As we pointed out in the development of the [align.seqs](/wiki/align.seqs) command, kmer searching is superior in accuracy and speed compared to suffix tree searching methods.

 ### kmer and ksize